 After eight years as the driving force behind celebrated rock outfit Dum Dum Girls, Kristin stepped out from behind the pseudonym.
 More quantum leap than artistic pivot, she recorded her solo debut in collaboration with producers Kurt Feldman and Andrew Miller.
 In summer 2016, X-Communicate was released via her longtime label home, Sub Pop, to much critical praise.
 Highlighting the singular quality of Kristin’s voice and songwriting, the album moves between tempo and mood, using genre rather than adhering to it.

-During her years fronting Dum Dum Girls, Kristin’s achievements were many: TV performances on Jimmy Fallon and David Letterman, countless positive album reviews including three 8+ write-ups on Pitchfork, magazine covers, worldwide tours and a collaboration with author, Brett Easton Ellis.
+During her years fronting Dum Dum Girls, Kristin’s achievements were many: TV performances on Jimmy Fallon and David Letterman, countless positive album reviews including three 8+ write-ups on Pitchfork, magazine covers, worldwide tours and a collaboration with author, Bret Easton Ellis.